Creative Industries: Music NC Level 6

 What is special about this course?

-You will work to prepare performances, record your own music and play gigs while working on theory and contextual study in class.
-Students need to be driven and enthusiastic to achieve the qualification.
+You will work to prepare performances, record your own music and play gigs while working on theory and contextual study in class. you will need to be driven and enthusiastic to achieve the qualification.

 With tutors currently working in the music industry, you will have direct access to real industry knowledge and experience about current trends while building a solid skill set for an exciting future.

-You should have at least 3 Standard Grades or National 4 qualifications including Music at SCQF level 4 or National 4 or equivalent practical experience.
+You should have at least 3 National 4 qualifications including Music at SCQF level 4 or equivalent practical experience.
 If you don’t meet our entry requirements, your previous experience may still qualify you for this course.
 Mature students will be considered on merit.
 All candidates will attend an interview.